- Our office is informal. We work out of a house, just a few doors up from the river.

 No rule or regulation requires you to enlist the help of a lawyer in applying for benefits or appealing a denial.
 If you choose to, you may do it all on your own.
 Even the Social Security Administration admits, however, that your chances of obtaining benefits improve when you rely on a knowledgeable disability lawyer to guide the way.

-At MedLaw Associates, P.C., we have been helping disabled individuals get the benefits they deserve since 1987.
+At MedLaw Associates PC, we have been helping disabled individuals get the benefits they deserve since 1987.
 We handle claims for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Social Security disability is all we do.
-If you would like our help, please submit the Free Claim Evaluation form on this page, or call or email us directly.
+If you would like our help, please call or email us directly.

 We wish you well.